 Additionally, Selinsgrove Center is involved with the community through participation in The Office of Mental Health and Substance Abuse Services and the Office of Developmental Programs joint initiative known as the Positive Practice Resource Team.
 This group serves those individuals with intellectual disabilities who are demonstrating at-risk behavioral challenges and whom the team determines may need enhanced levels of support not readily known or available to them.
 The goals of this initiative are two-fold: to build capacity within the provider network in Pennsylvania to serve dually diagnosed individuals and to encourage State Hospital and State Center diversion through providing consultative services that assist the provider in continuing to serve the individual in their home environment.

-Therapeutic Activities Services (TAS) at Selinsgrove Center facilitates recreational activities for residents that include picnics, swimming, camping, game-room activities, ceramics studio, Café, Adult Center, movies, dances, live concerts, Special Olympics, restaurant visits, shopping and local fairs.
+Therapeutic Activities Services (TAS) at Selinsgrove Center facilitates recreational activities for residents such as picnics, swimming, camping, game-room activities, ceramics studio, greenhouse, Café, Adult Center, movies, dances, live concerts, Special Olympics, restaurant visits, shopping and local fairs.
 Larger initiatives are also coordinated, including trips to the Ice Capades, circuses, local amusement parks, sporting events, formal dinner dances, and the Bloomsburg Fair.
 In recent years, overnight vacations to Little Buffalo State Park, the Pocono’s, outlet shopping, live theatrical shows, and various other tourist destinations throughout the state of Pennsylvania have been made.
 A minimum of one Center-wide activity is held monthly anchored by four major events that focus on increasing opportunities for our residents to enjoy activities with their family and friends, including: National Developmental Disabilities Awareness Month Celebration, Springfest, Family Picnic and Holiday Leadership Tea.

-The vocational aspect of TAS focuses on the Client Worker program, which includes recycling, workshop, self-employment and community employment.
+The voactional aspect of TAS focuses on the Client Worker program, which includes recycling, workshop, self-employment and community employment.
 Individuals choose how to spend their earnings, with some examples being; hobbies, electronic devices, personal collections, snacks, and restaurant visits.